 Nauert’s comments came just hours after leaflets were dropped over towns and villages in northwest Deraa calling on militants to lay down their arms and surrender their positions to the Syrian Army, ahead of a largescale upcoming offensive.

-Control of the Deraa Governorate is divided between government forces and opposition militants, with militants controlling all border crossings in the province.
-Daesh terrorists also maintain a presence in the province, and the intensity of clashes between the group and other militant factions has escalated in recent days.
+Control of the Deraa Governorate is divided between government troops and opposition forces, with militants controlling all border crossings in the province.
+Daesh terrorists also maintain a presence in the province, and the intensity of clashes between the group and other militant factions escalated over recent days.

 *Daesh (also known as ISIS/ISIL/Islamic State) is a terrorist group banned in Russia.